jakethrasher/redux-thunk/README.md

-* using redux thunk middleware to apply async calls to store
+* using redux thunk middleware
 * using redux connect() function